ChuaZiLong/customer-demographics-excel/README.md

 3. **City × Gender Deep Dive**
    - Matrix view of customer counts by city and gender
    - Gender distribution for selected cities
    - Drill-down capability to compare locations

+### Python Analysis
+Key steps performed in the Jupyter notebook:
+- Standardised missing values by converting blanks to strings
+- Validated numeric fields (e.g. setting age to numeric and flagging implausible values)
+- Created a reusable derived field, age bands, for consistent segmentation

 ## Insights